Chow theory of toric variety bundles: Minkowski weights

 \subsection{Relative Kronecker duality}

-The Chow theory of an arbitrary toric variety satisfies Kronecker duality \cite[Theorem~3]{FMSS}.
+The Chow theory of a complete toric variety satisfies Kronecker duality \cite[Theorem~3]{FMSS}.
 We now use the relative K\"unneth property to establish relative Kronecker duality: \begin{theorem} The relative Kronecker duality map

 is an isomorphism of $\Z$-graded $A^\star X$-modules. \end{theorem}

 \begin{lemma} The relative Kronecker duality map is $A^\star X$-linear and respects the $\Z$-grading. \end{lemma}

 \begin{proof} Given $c \in A^\star X$, $\upgamma \in A^\star Y$ and $V \in A_\star Y$ we have: